TanguyLallemand/similarity-graph/README.md

 ### Installing

 First you need to create a virtual environment for this script using these lines:

-    conda env create -f python_align.yml # Create a conda environment source activate <env> # Activate this environment to execute script in it or you can use alternatively
+    conda env create -f python_align.yml # Create a conda environment source activate <env> # Activate this environment to execute script in it

+Or you can use alternatively

     conda create --name <env> --file python_environment_used.txt # Create a conda environment source activate <env> # Activate this environment to execute script in it